 Different colors for separate bills for a categorized distinction.
 Don’t forget to include maintenance dates for plumbing, security alarms, car service, etc., every quarter.

-It's always better to keep things in control before they eventually burst up, causing much strain over your budget.
+It’s always better to keep things in control before they eventually burst up, causing much strain on your budget.

 Digital calendars can be great for saving money in multiple ways.
 Simply schedule the end-of-season sales on your calendar to save money while buying quality stuff.

-Also, plan your insurance bills, retirement funds, emergency funds on a separate calendar naming “future investments.”
+Also, plan your insurance bills, retirement funds, and emergency funds on a separate calendar named “future investments.”